Jury selected in criminal trial of Trump ex-adviser Bannon | Law-Order

 A jury was selected on Tuesday for the criminal trial of Steve Bannon, a prominent former presidential adviser to Donald Trump, paving the way for prosecutors to begin presenting their case on charges of contempt of Congress for defying a subpoena from the committee investigating last year's attack on the U.S. Capitol.
 Bannon, 68, is facing two misdemeanor counts after he declined last year to provide testimony or documents to the Democratic-led House of Representatives select committee.

-Twelve jurors and two alternates were selected from a pool of 22 people deemed qualified to hear the case.
+Twelve jurors and two alternates - nine men and five women - were selected from a pool of 22 people deemed qualified to hear the case.
+The selection of the jury paved the way for prosecutors and Bannon's defense to be able to present opening statements in the trial, possibly later on Tuesday.
+U.S. District Judge Carl Nichols is presiding.
 Many of the jurors told the court on Monday they had not closely followed news coverage of Bannon's case or tracked all of the details from the select committee's televised hearings.
-The selection of the jury paved the way for prosecutors and Bannon's defense to present opening statements in the trial.
-U.S. District Judge Carl Nichols is presiding.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)